 You have three main ways to track progress across several teams.

 - Management teams can define Delivery Plans that provide visibility into the deliverables several teams have scheduled

 - Each management team can use their Agile tools, and in particular portfolio backlogs, to gain visibility of the feature teams defined under their area path

 - Management teams can create dashboards that monitor status, progress, and trends across several teams.

-For an overview of all team tools, see Configure team settings.
+For an overview of all team tools, see Manage teams and configure team tools.